THE EFFECTIVENESS OF PEER EDUCATOR PROGRAMS ON ADOLESCENT ATTITUDES IN PREVENTING UNWANTED PREGNANCY

 Taufik, A., & Hasibuan, R. (2020).
 Effects of peer-based intervention on prevention behavior of adolescent girls against reproductive health risks.
 Jurnal Penelitian dan Pengembangan Pelayanan Kesehatan, 4(2), 111–118. https://doi.org/10.22435/jp2pk.v4i2.3304

 UNICEF Indonesia.
 (2022).
-Adolescent Health and Well-being in Indonesia: Report Summary.
-Jakarta: UNICEF.
+Adolescent health and well-being in Indonesia: Report summary.
+UNICEF.

 Published